sean-conkie/BigQuerySQLFormatter-extension/docs/source/rules/index.rst

 	Rule: Use `!=` Not `<>` <convention/CV01>
 	Rule: Use COALESCE Instead of IFNULL or NVL <convention/CV02>
 	Rule: Use LEFT JOIN Instead of RIGHT JOIN <convention/CV08>
+	Rule: Use Spaces for Indentation, Not Tabs <convention/CV12>

 .. _layout-rules: